vguleaev/conferences-md/README.md

 # conferences-md
-First IT events aggregator in Modova Republic
+First IT events aggregator in Moldova Republic